Pherpher089-zz/Lambda-Notes/Career-Development/Experience.md

 _Jan 2017 - Dec 2017_

 `Verludo was a small indy startup for which I had the pleasure of being the lead programmer.
 My self and 4 other developers brought to life a variety of games.
-Some of these games were a procedurally generated rhythm game, 4 player local multiplayer dodge ball game, and a dual stick action shooter.`
+Some of these games were a procedurally generated rhythm game, 4 players local multiplayer dodge ball game, and a dual-stick action shooter.`

-`Rock and Roll RPG was a procedurally generated rhythm game.
-This project was brought to a prototype which can be seen on my game development portfolio.`

-`Ghost ball is an interesting game to describe with just words.
-This is, by far my favorite project we worked on here at Verludo.
-Ghost ball is a magical dodge ball game where players can manipulate their ball in mid air.`

-## Responsibilities
+### Responsibilities

 -   Game programing in Unity with C#
 -   Rapid prototyping/Iterative development principals